TeskaLabs/asab-webui/doc/branding.md

 ## Dynamic branding configuration

+The branding can be configured using a dynamic configuration (aka site config).
+This means that the actual logos are loaded from the site configuration after the app is started.
-When using configuration from site config, it is recommended to use empty SVG images as default.
+For that reason, it is recommended to use empty SVG logos as pre-configured default.
-It will prevent unwanted glimmer of the default images before the site images are loaded.
+The empty logos are provided in the ASAB WebUI Demo app.

 Example: